0x80/firestore-facade/README.md

 # Firestore Façade

-A clean, strongly-typed, zero-dependency interface to Firebase Firestore for Typescript projects.
+A clean, strongly-typed, zero-dependency API for Firestore Typescript projects.

 > NOTE: This project is still in its infancy, and probably not ready for
 > consumption just yet